browserengineering/book/book/embeds.md

 rendering, or [navigation](chrome.md).

-So the web has a second approach that retains all of those features: let the developer embed one webpage inside another, via the `<iframe` element.
-Notice how approach neatly solves all of these problems---accessibility, etc come "for free".
-And as it turns out, iframes are a great way to include untrusted cross-origin content.
+So the web has a second approach that retains all of those features: let the developer embed one webpage inside another, via the `<iframe>` element.
+As you'll see, this approach neatly solves all of these problems---accessibility, etc come "for free".
+And as it turns out, iframes are a great way to include "untrusted" content.

 [canvas-elt]: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas